Music

 Implementation

 Children have the opportunity to acquire basic knowledge of the elements of music and make decisions about the music they hear and play.
-Children are introduced to music making and performing right from Nursery and this continues throughout the school. composition forms a large part of our Music curriculum and we are lucky to have such a wide range of percussion instruments.
+Children are introduced to music making and performing right from Nursery and this continues throughout the school. composition forms a large part of our Music curriculum and we are lucky to have such a wide range of instruments.

 Impact